exercism/dart/docs/ABOUT.md

 Dart brings object-oriented and typing together with the flexibility that JavaScript is known for.
-This has made the biggest impact in regards to web develop via AngularDart which has the Angular framework implemented using Dart.
+It is designed to make common programming tasks simpler.
+This has made the biggest impact in regards to web development via AngularDart which has the Angular framework implemented using Dart.

 To dig deeper into Dart, [click here](https://en.wikipedia.org/wiki/Dart_(programming_language)).